ISSUE 02

 He started recording at twelve on a four-track tape machine, secretly stacking vocals and guitars over his drum parts.
 “I was kind of a lone wolf starting out,” he told me.
 But that didn’t last long.

-Drumline pushed his discipline.
-Church gave him a stage.
+Drumlines pushed his discipline.
+The church gave him a stage.

 Mentors like Bill Register, Brad Clarkson, and Hugh Allison made sure he kept growing.